-- 41. (1) The Governor in Council may by regulations make provision as to the functions of the Department in relating to the SCB. - (2) A Government Department or public officer shall, in exercising its or his functions relating to the SCB, have regard to any guidance given to them for the purpose by the Governor in Council.
+- 41. (1) The Governor in Council may by regulations make provision as to the functions of the Department in relation to the SCB. - (2) A Government Department or public officer must, in exercising its or his or her functions relating to the SCB, have regard to any guidance given to them for the purpose by the Governor in Council.